frowhy/Swagger2Postman/README.md

 ## Installation

-The preferred method of installation is via [Packagist][] and [Composer][].
+The preferred method of installation is via [Packagist](https://packagist.org/) and [Composer](https://getcomposer.org/).
 Run the following command to install the package and add it as a requirement to your project's `composer.json`:

 ```bash
 composer require frowhy/swagger2postman